 Managing team creation in Microsoft Teams is one of the most sought-after requests admins make for Microsoft Teams governance solutions.
-And while some believe users should be allowed to freely create teams, the reality is it can cause quite a headache for the IT department and compliance managers.
+While some believe users should be allowed to freely create teams, the reality is it can cause quite a headache for the IT department and compliance managers.

 In this blog post, we delve into an alternative way of managing team creation through approval workflow with templates by SalesTim.

 By default, any user in the organization can create teams.
-And while creating many teams is a sign of successful adoption, when done uncontrollably it may cause absolutely the opposite.
+While creating many teams is a sign of successful adoption, when done uncontrollably it may cause absolutely the opposite.

 Teams sprawl is one of the most common challenges when there’s a lack of governance regarding team creation.
 It hinders collaboration process, making it challenging to navigate through teams.
 Consequently, your users may start looking for other ways to collaborate, making all the adoption efforts go to waste.